-- C2.1 Electrical and optical serial transceivers for beyond 50Gb/s applications.
-Including designs that can integrate on silicon - C2.2 High-bandwidth linear equalization and amplification techniques - C2.3 Signaling and modulation techniques with improved spectral efficiency beyond NRZ and PAM4
+- 2.1 Electrical and optical serial transceivers, circuits and architectures to enable beyond 100Gb/s applications.
+Including designs that can integrate on silicon 2.2 Signaling and modulation techniques with improved spectral efficiency beyond NRZ and PAM4 Pin-efficient signaling for high-density interconnects.
+Including high bandwidth/low power dense/short range 2.3 wireline interconnects for in-package applications Digital signal processing techniques supporting ADC-based wireline links 2.4 2.5 Area and power efficient wireline IO designs that make best possible use of the capabilities of scaled "digital" technologies and that can continue to scale as the "digital" technology scales 2.6 Power improvements for wireline IO designs, to allow reduced pJ/b as well as better power scaling with bandwidth.
+Can include fast start/stop or state retention options for intermittent traffic 2.7 Improved system noise/channel modelling - to enable high speed wireline IO design with predictable silicon performance - 2.8 Area efficient and low capacitance ESD for 3D and SiP solutions as well as traditional IO

-C2.4 Pin-efficient signaling for high-density interconnects.
-Including high bandwidth/low power dense/short range wireline interconnects for in-package applications C2.5 Digital signal processing techniques supporting ADC-based wireline links C2.6 Area and power efficient wireline IO designs that make best possible use of the capabilities of scaled "digital" technologies and that can continue to scale as the "digital" technology scales C2.7 Power improvements for wireline IO designs, to allow reduced pJ/b as well as better power scaling with bandwidth.
-Can include fast start/stop or state retention options for intermittent traffic C2.8 Improved system noise/channel modelling - to enable high speed wireline IO design with predictable silicon performance C2.9 Area efficient and low capacitance ESD for 3D and SiP solutions as well as traditional IO C3 Mm-wave and THz Circuits and Systems
+3 Mm-wave and THz Circuits and Systems

-Millimeter-wave 5G and radar sensing are rapidly becoming omnipresent.
-Viability of 100s of Gbps and Long Range/Short Range sensing, imaging, and spectroscopy enabled at mmW freguencies has been proven in mainstream process technologies.
+Millimeter-wave 5G, WiFi and radar sensing are rapidly becoming omnipresent.
+Viability of 100s of Gbps and Long Range/Short Range sensing, imaging, and spectroscopy enabled at mmW frequencies has been proven in mainstream process technologies.